m-mohsin-iqbal/m-mohsin-iqbal/README.md

 Here are a few projects I'm proud of:

-- [**Project Management App**](https://github.com/m-mohsin-iqbal/project-management-app): A full-stack application for managing projects, built with React and Node.js.
+- [**Tutors Pro**](https://tutors-pro-fe-f914c532a332.herokuapp.com/):  A full-stack e-learning platform connecting students with tutors, developed with React, Next.js, Strapi CMS, Node.js, and PostgreSQL.
+Deployed on Heroku with CI/CD integration from GitHub.
 - [**Personal Portfolio**](https://github.com/m-mohsin-iqbal/portfolio): My personal portfolio showcasing my work and skills, designed with a modern UI.
 - [**AI Chatbot**](https://github.com/m-mohsin-iqbal/ai-chatbot): A chatbot built using Python and machine learning that answers user queries intelligently.